 2. Secure Your Domain Name and Host

-Knowing what kind of site you’re going to build is great.
-But, in order to have a website that can actually be accessed by other people on the internet you’re going to need to register a domain name and a web host.
+In order to make your website accessible to other people on the web, you need to register a domain name and a web host.

 So, how do domain names work?
-A domain name is essentially the chosen website title that people will type into a browser’s address bar, while your web hosting is where you’ll actually store your website’s files.
-With these two elements working together you’re laying the foundation to create a beautiful and functional website.
+A domain name is essentially the website title that people type into a browser’s address bar, while your web hosting is where you store your website’s files.
+With these two elements working together you’ll lay the foundation to create a beautiful and functional website.

-The best part about buying your domain name and hosting from the same provider is they are automatically linked, and you avoid the complex task of pointing your domain name towards your host.
+Buying your domain name and hosting from the same provider means they are automatically linked, and you avoid the complex task of pointing your domain name towards your host.

 3. Choose Your Website Building Platform